DennisAndradeRJ/telesign-node/README.md

 Follow those steps to deploy these nodes:

-1) Download telesign-node-1.0.jar and telesign-2.2.2.jar from the releases tab on github here.
+1) Download telesign-node-1.0.jar and telesign-2.2.2.jar from the releases folder.
 2) Copy telesign-node-1.0.jar into the tomcat/webapps/am/WEB-INF/lib directory where AM is deployed.
 3) Copy telesign-2.2.2.jar into the tomcat/lib directory
 4) Restart tomcat to pick up the new nodes.
 The nodes will then appear in the authentication trees components palette.